zhouxianen/circleDetectionIRCD/README.md

 The single circle dectection implementation with our proposed IRCD algorithm.
 Please read this document and "IRCD-an Improved Randomized Circle Detection.pdf" file before running the program.
+These codes are shared for non-commercial use only.
+For commercial use please contact the author: zhouxianen@hnu.edu.cn.

 # circleDetectionIRCD: if you use these codes, please cite the following paper:
  X. Zhou, Y. Wang, Q. Zhu, J. Mao, C. Xiao, X. Lu, H. Zhang,